G-Node/gin-auth/doc/API.md

 ##### Response

-If the password was successfully changed the status code is 200 and the response body is empty.
+If the e-mail was successfully changed the status code is 200 and the response body is empty.

 SSH-key API